marshmallowday/autogluon-assistant/src/autogluon/assistant/tools_registry/autogluon.timeseries/tutorials/forecasting-quick-start.md

 ```

 AutoGluon expects time series data in [long format](https://doc.dataiku.com/dss/latest/time-series/data-formatting.html#long-format).
-Each row of the data frame contains a single observation (timestep) of a single time series represented by
+Each row of the dataframe contains a single observation (timestep) of a single time series represented by

 - unique ID of the time series (`"item_id"`) as int or str
 - timestamp of the observation (`"timestamp"`) as a `pandas.Timestamp` or compatible format